Skip to main content

 Idea Generation and Program Development

 Research begins with ideas.
-A large portion of NCI’s budget funds research to explore ideas from researchers in the form of investigator-initiated research proposals.
+A large portion of NCI’s budget funds research to explore ideas from scientists in the form of investigator-initiated research proposals.
 This funding supports highly skilled scientists who have proposed research projects based on their area of expertise.
 Much of the progress we have made against cancer to date had its origins in investigator-initiated research.

-Ideas that drive cancer research also come from NCI leadership, advisory board and committee members, staff, and the public.
-These ideas are generated in numerous ways.
-They may come from identifying opportunities in emerging areas and recognizing unmet needs and research gaps.
 NCI monitors and analyzes cancer research activities in the United States and around the world.
-NCI also responds to public health needs, requests from Congress, and special initiatives such as the Cancer MoonshotSM.
-These activities culminate in targeted funding opportunities to develop new research areas and programs.
+NCI also responds to public health needs, requests from Congress, and special initiatives such as the Cancer Moonshot to set priorities with the greatest potential impact and return on investment.
+These activities often culminate in targeted funding opportunities to develop new research areas and programs.

 Prioritization and Vetting